 Status and Distribution

 The provisional status of each species is taken from those proposed in Davis, A. M., A Review of the status of Microlepidoptera in Britain, Butterfly Conservation, Wareham, 2012 (Butterfly Conservation Report No. S12 - 02).
-The Distribution statement on this website is based on records received by the scheme and the national vice county distribution maps maintained by Dr. John Langmaid and Dr. Mark Young.
+The Distribution statement on this website is based on records received by the scheme and the national vice county distribution maps maintained by Tony Davis and George Tordoff.

 Foodplant and larval feeding signs